alair-aurea/ansible-scripts/README.md

 You can use `ansible-scripts` to copy your script file written on your prefered language to the monitored node, using Ansible's [copy module](https://docs.ansible.com/ansible/2.5/modules/copy_module.html) and [command module](https://docs.ansible.com/ansible/2.5/modules/command_module.html).

-### ...
-I want to use this tool to configure Dev environment?